PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 Last, logs are written to *stdout* and *stderr*  and can be easily accessed.
 They are not stored and managed as internal files. [@MichaelD.Elder]

-This way, Docker and Kubernetes are fulfilling each of the 12-factors, which shows that it is an excellent way to provide Microservices.
+This way, a container engine like Docker and Kubernetes are fulfilling each of the 12-factors, which shows that it is an excellent way to provide Microservices.
 This is the reason why many big companies decided to use Kubernetes as an enabler for big platforms like Google Cloud to give just one example.

 ## Machine Learning {#sec:ml}